xmtp/example-chat-react-native/README.md

 `example-chat-react-native` provides the XMTP React Native example app, which demonstrates core concepts and capabilities of the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js).
 The app provides a bare-bones example of integrating the XMTP client SDK into a React Native app.

-This example app is in **Developer Preview** status.
+This example app is in **Developer Preview** status and ready to serve as a reference for you to start building.
 Software in this status:

 - Is not formally supported
 - Will change without warning